 For this ketogenic custard recipe, we like to use powdered swerve and don’t recommend a granulated sweetener.
 Powdered makes it come out much smoother than if you used a granulated sugar substitute.

 You can get a powdered version of both Swerve and Monk fruit sweetener, which are excellent choices for this recipe.

 Sukrin is also a sweetener on the market from Australia and has a powdered version along with a white granulated one and a gold/brown one.

 Stevia is another keto sweetener except it comes in a liquid form which is not good for making this custard.
 You need a powdered sweetener to mix with the cream because when blended together this gives the cream enough volume to heat up on the stove.

 What Do Eggs Do in Custard?

-The eggs in the custard play a part in the thickening process of it.
+The eggs in the recipe play a part in the thickening process of it.
 The coagulation of the egg proteins helps to thicken the keto custard.
-Eggs affect the color, flavor, texture, and moisture of the custard.
+Eggs affect the color, flavor, texture, and moisture.